Robust non-integer conductance in disordered 2D Dirac semimetals: Introduction

 \section{Introduction}

 Quantum transport in topological matter at the presence of impurities (disorder) can reveal various interesting phenomena, such as robust conductance and phase transitions between topological and other phases of matter occurring in disordered mesoscopic systems such as the Anderson localized (insulating) phase.
 Topological materials usually contain Dirac cones/points in their band structure which are related to their topological properties.
-A well known example is graphene, a 2D layer of carbon atoms arranged in a honeycomb lattice structure, where the addition of spin-orbit-coupling(SOC) opens a topological energy gap at the Dirac points and creates topological edges states therein\cite{kane}.
-Other 3D materials such as the Weyl semimetal, host Dirac cones/points, that are topologically protected by inversion and time reversal symmetries resulting in various diverse topological phases\cite{pixley,roy,borishenko,liu}.
-Extensive theoretical and experimental studies have been performed for these materials.
-In general, Dirac materials such as the $Cd_{3}As_{2}$ and $Na_{3}B$ can be experimentally fabricated in various ways \cite{borishenko,liu}.
+A well known example is graphene, a 2D layer of carbon atoms arranged in a honeycomb lattice structure, where the addition of spin-orbit-coupling(SOC) opens a topological energy gap at the Dirac points and creates topological edge states therein\cite{kane}.
+Other 3D materials such as the Dirac semimetal, host Dirac cones/points, that are topologically protected by inversion and time reversal symmetries resulting in various diverse topological phases\cite{pixley,roy,borishenko,liu}.
+Extensive theoretical and experimental studies have been performed for such types of materials.
+In general, Dirac materials with topological properties such as the $Cd_{3}As_{2}$ and $Na_{3}B$ can be experimentally fabricated with various methods \cite{borishenko,liu}.

-Recently a new class of 2D topological materials has been introduced which hosts Dirac points protected by non-symmorphic symmetries\cite{young}.
-These materials dubbed 2D Dirac semimetals are special compared to graphene and its 3D counterparts, since the presence of SOC does not result in a topological energy gap at the high symmetry points.
+Recently a new class of 2D topological materials has been introduced which host Dirac points protected by non-symmorphic symmetries\cite{young}.
+These materials dubbed 2D Dirac semimetals are special compared to graphene and its 3D counterparts, because the presence of SOC does not result in a topological energy gap at the high symmetry points.
 By tuning properly the non-symmorphic symmetries an interchange between a novel topological phase and the standard insulating phase occurs\cite{young}.
-Additional terms in the 2D Dirac Hamiltonian that break the time-reversal symmetry can lead to the 2D analog of 3D Weyl semimetals which is accompanied also by edge states\cite{meidan}.
-The 2D Dirac semimetals are more tunable than their 3D counterparts, based on theoretical proposals via first principles calculations\cite{Bo,chen,Zhong,wang1,wang2}.
+Additional terms in the Hamiltonian of these materials, that break the time-reversal symmetry can lead to the 2D analog of 3D Weyl semimetals which is accompanied also by edge states\cite{meidan}.
+In addition the 2D Dirac semimetals are more tunable than their 3D counterparts, based on theoretical proposals via first principles calculations\cite{Bo,chen,Zhong,wang1,wang2}.
 Some examples are the following monolayer materials, $Be_{2}C$, $BeH_{2}$ and the KHgSb\cite{ma} while similar types of materials have also been experimentally studied by angle-resolved photoemission spectroscopy(ARPES) experiments\cite{fong}.